vovanhai2005/Vibe/README.md

 ## Introduction

 Vibe is a full-stack real-time messaging application that allows users to connect with friends, send messages, and share images.
-Built with a modern tech stack including React, Node.js, Express, MongoDB, and Socket.io, Vibe provides a seamless and interactive user experience.
+Built with a modern MERN stack and Socket.io, Vibe provides a seamless and interactive user experience.

 ## Features